Lab Members

 GRADUATE STUDENTS

-Wisteria Deng is a third-year PhD student in clinical psychology.
-As an undergraduate at the University of Michigan, she studied the neural correlates of emotional processing under the supervision of Dr. Patricia Deldin and Dr. Ivy Tso.
-After graduating in 2018, she spent two years working under Dr. Daphne Holt at the Mass General Hospital, where she studied the altered fear mechanisms in people with persecutory beliefs and helped develop mindfulness-based interventions for at-risk college students.
-Wisteria’s research focuses on examining the neurobiological and cognitive mechanisms shared between psychosis and affective illnesses, especially at the at-risk stage.
-She hopes to better understand the neural markers of transdiagnostic risk and resilience, so as to facilitate early detection and intervention for young adults.
+Wisteria Deng is a fourth-year PhD candidate in clinical psychology, co-mentored by Dr. Jutta Joormann and Dr. Tyrone Cannon.
+After graduating from the University of Michigan, she worked under Dr. Daphne Holt at the Mass General Hospital, where she studied the altered fear mechanisms in people with persecutory beliefs and helped develop mindfulness-based interventions for at-risk college students.
+Wisteria’s research focuses on examining the cognitive mechanisms shared between psychosis and affective illnesses (e.g., belief inflexibility, emotion regulation), especially at the at-risk stage.
+She is a clinical extern at the Yale Gender Program and the Behavioral Medicine Service of Yale New Haven Hospital.

-Jessica (Jessie) Duda is a second-year PhD student in clinical psychology.
+Jessica (Jessie) Duda is a third-year PhD student in clinical psychology.
 She obtained her B.A. from Tufts University in 2015 with dual degrees in Economics and International Relations.
-After graduating, she worked for several years in the financial services industry before launching her psychology research career.
-Prior to joining Yale, Jessie worked with Dr. Diego Pizzagalli at the Laboratory for Affective and Translational Neuroscience at McLean Hospital, where she investigated the neural correlates of stress reactivity in major depression.
-She is interested in the cognitive and neurobiological mechanisms that contribute to maladaptive social beliefs and behavior in psychiatric illness, with an emphasis on trauma- and stress-exposed populations.
+She worked for several years in the financial services industry before launching her psychology research career.
+Prior to starting at Yale, Jessie worked with Dr. Diego Pizzagalli at the Laboratory for Affective and Translational Neuroscience at McLean Hospital, where she investigated the neural correlates of stress reactivity in major depression.
+She is interested in the effects of trauma and life stress across development on cognitive and neurobiological functioning.
 In her spare time, Jessie enjoys playing the fiddle and hiking in the New England woods.

 Email: jessica.duda@yale.edu